ahmedmaher05/LLG-MP/README.md

 Special Thanks to :

-- the open source community for sharing
+- the open source community for sharing knowledge
-- opensubtitles <a href="http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst"> support team </a> for granting LLG-MP an API agent
+- opensubtitles <a href="http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst"> support team </a> for granting LLG-MP an API agent for free
 - <a href="https://electronjs.org/community"> electron </a> and <a href="https://github.com/RSATom/WebChimera.js">Webchimera.js</a> communities for the support